AnalysisBotsPlatform/platform/README.md

 These instructions assume that you have access to a working PostgreSQL server.
 For further information visit http://postgresql.org.

-Before you start make sure you have configured Go correctly.
+Before you start, make sure you have configured Go correctly.
 Especially verify that the `GOPATH` environment variable is set properly.

 ## Setup environment